DAILY ANNOUNCEMENTS

 STUDENTS:

-Art Honors is now selling Winter 2 Sports & Club Magnets & Stickers to raise money for a field trip to Detroit.
+Art Honors is selling magnets and stickers to raise money for their spring field trip to the Detroit Institute of Art.

 - Money can be turned into Mrs. Kosick (Room 255) or the main office.